raylu/SiteTracker/README.md

 ## Credits

-This application was coded by Matt Boulanger.
 All EVE Online and CCP references belong to CCP.

 ## License